Xoin/SimpleViewer/README.md

 }
 ```

-Deleting it from the database doesn't mean it removes it from the cookies.
+Deleting it from the database doesn't mean it removes it from the local storage.